-The Virgin Money Foundation believes that everyone has the right to live in a vibrant, diverse and thriving community and we want to support those vital local organisations that act as the “bedrock” in a neighbourhood - providing a place where people feel welcome, where problems can be solved and where good ideas are helped to grow.
-For this reason we are launching the Community Anchors' Fund in partnership with the Clay Hill Trust.
+The Virgin Money Foundation believes everyone has the right to live in a vibrant and diverse environment and we want to support local organisations that are the bedrock of the community.
+These are places where people are welcomed, problems can be solved and good ideas grow.
+For this reason, we launched the Community Anchors' Fund in partnership with the Clay Hill Trust.

-For us they are those vital, neighbourhood based, locally-led organisations, committed to driving positive economic, social and environmental change within that community.
-They act like “anchors” - there for the long-term, trying to provide stability as the world around them changes, constantly adapting to different circumstances.
-They are independent, but work in partnership with other agencies and organisations operating in the area.
+They’re those vital locally-led organisations, committed to driving change in the local area.
+They act like anchors - there for the long-term, trying to provide stability and constantly adapting to different circumstances.
+They’re independent but work in partnership with other agencies and groups.

-Community Anchor organisations come in different forms, however, the form of the organisation is less important than the methods they employ.
-They are often the driving force in a local neighbourhood, the facilitator and supporter of community activity and a way that local people of all ages can be involved in determining their shared future.
+Community Anchor organisations come in different forms but the type of organisation is less important than the methods they use.
+They’re often the driving force in a neighbourhood, the facilitator of community activity and a way for local people of all ages to get involved in shaping their shared future.

-The Community Anchors' Fund will provide organisations working in the North East of England with grants between £10,000 and £50,000.
-The funds can be used to cover core costs, they can also be spent on designing and launching new activity.
+During 2019, the Community Anchors' Fund will provide grants of between £10,000 and £50,000 to organisations in the North East of England.
+The funds can be used to cover core costs and can also be spent on designing and launching new activity.
 The award can be spread over one, two or three years.

 In addition to grant funding we are also offering all grant recipients a Locality membership.